How to be in the Future?

 8-11 March 2023

-This new Salon for a Speculative Future (SFASF) publication How to be in the Future accompanies their print portfolio and includes printed artworks and texts, including the contributing artists’ thoughts on their inspirations and future thinking.
+This new Salon for a Speculative Future (SFASF) publication How to be in the Future? accompanies a bespoke print portfolio by twenty women artists with printed artworks and texts, including the contributing artists’ thoughts on their inspirations and future thinking.
 Following the exhibition, the print portfolio and publication will be exhibited in national and international educational institutions and bequeathed to two major archives.

-Inaugurated in March 2019 in celebration of Women’s History Month SFASF is a platform for trans-disciplinary and trans-generational creative exchange.
+Inaugurated in March 2019 in celebration of Women’s History Month the SFASF is a platform for inter-disciplinary and cross-generational creative exchange.
 The mission of the SFASF is to champion the wealth of historical and contemporary contributions made by women across all areas of culture and society.
 SFASF aims to facilitate creative exchange amongst contemporary artists, build on the visions of previous generations of women and to foster an expanding community of contemporary creative practitioners.
-They do this along the lines of Jean Lave and Etienne Wagner’s concept of a Community of Practice (CoP).
-Honouring existing legacies, the Salon connects and invites contemporary creative practitioners to share new and historic insights and engage in experimental thinking towards a positive future.
+By honouring existing legacies, the Salon connects and invites contemporary creative practitioners to share new and historic insights and engage in experimental thinking towards a positive future.

 The project is a collaboration, produced by Monika Oechsler and Sarah Bodman, and financially supported by the University of the West of England & the Centre for Print Research UWE.